GabeScott/standard-works-vault/General Conference/2006 October - Faith, Service, Constancy.md

 Faith fuels hope.
 Our perspective changes; our vision becomes clearer.
 We begin to look for the best, not the worst, in life and in others.
 We gain a deeper sense of life’s purpose and meaning.
 Despair gives way to joy.

 Faith such as this is a heavenly gift, but it can be sought and cultivated.
-As our Bible Dictionary suggests, often “faith is kindled by hearing the testimony of those who have faith.”
-Faith is then nurtured as we allow ourselves to believe.
+As our Bible Dictionary suggests, often “faith is kindled by hearing the testimony of those who have faith.”[^1] Faith is then nurtured as we allow ourselves to believe.
 Like all other virtues, faith is strengthened as we practice it, as we live and act as if our faith were already deep.
 Faith is the product of righteous desire, belief, and obedience.

-Thus the Book of Mormon example of the father of King Lamoni, who heard the testimony of Aaron and was willing to believe and to act so that he was led to say in humble prayer, “If there is a God, and if thou art God, wilt thou make thyself known unto me, and I will give away all my sins to know thee.”
+Thus the Book of Mormon example of the father of King Lamoni, who heard the testimony of Aaron and was willing to believe and to act so that he was led to say in humble prayer, “If there is a God, and if thou art God, wilt thou make thyself known unto me, and I will give away all my sins to know thee.”[^2]

 So it can be for us as we allow ourselves to be touched by the spirit of testimony, as we exercise belief, as we desire, ponder, seek—as we cultivate our faith.

 Second, as we serve we grow.
-President George Albert Smith taught, “It is not what we receive that enriches our lives, it is what we give.”
+President George Albert Smith taught, “It is not what we receive that enriches our lives, it is what we give.”[^3]

 Selfless service is a wonderful antidote to the ills that flow from the worldwide epidemic of self-indulgence.
 Some grow bitter or anxious when it seems that not enough attention is being paid to them, when their lives would be so enriched if only they paid more attention to the needs of others.